-The big ongoing project is creating characters - personalities with poems - from the building blocks of the universe: the 118 elements of the Periodic Table.
+The big four year project - creating characters - personalities with poems - from the building blocks of the universe: the 118 elements of the Periodic Table is now complete.
 Among these are Chlorine the Killer Clean, with all life swiped in her halo, Sneaky Arsenic, Argon can't be Arsed, Hydrogen Hooligan and Germanium the Gerbilish - Dervilish.
 The Trojan Nitrogen and Oxygenie were selected for the Coventry Drawing Prize.
 The plan is to fully exhibit this giant drawing-poem (70ish metres) in 2021.

 "Image and word feed each other"